 Services of worship, which are held regularly throughout the school year, are planned and directed by a joint Faculty-Student Committee.
-They provide for the deepening and enriching of the devotional life of students and faculty, and for participation in the conduct of public worship.
+These services provide for the deepening and enriching of the devotional life of students and faculty, and for participation in the conduct of public worship.

-EXPENSES AND FINANCIAL AID
+FINANCIAL AID AND SCHOLARSHIPS